Kenny Shiels resigned to losing Portsmouth target Ronan Curtis

 The 22 year-old striker netted a hat-trick in City's 7-3 victory over Shelbourne in the EA Sports Cup quarter-finals at Brandywell on Monday night.

-The Brandywell club had agreed a fee with Swedish club Ostersunds for Curtis last August but the deal feel through after he failed to agree personal terms.
+The Brandywell club had agreed a fee with Swedish club Ostersunds for Curtis last August but the deal fell through after he failed to agree personal terms.

 And while Shiels had categorically stated that Curtis wouldn't be joining Portsmouth, it appears the player is determined to force through a move to the Fratton Park club.